pk-fr/yakpro-po/README.md

 ## Setup:
+    Note: This setup is also valid for Windows 10 Anniversary with bash installed...
     1. Prerequisites: git and php-cli (command line interface) packages. on ubuntu: (adapt according your linux distribution)
        # apt-get install git
        # apt-get install php5-cli
+       do not forget to install all other php modules taht you use in your software: for example: apt-get install php5-mysql if you are using mysql...
-    2. Navigate to the directory where you want to install yakpro-po (/usr/local is a good idea) :
+    2. Navigate to the directory where you want to install yakpro-po (/usr/local is a good idea):
        # cd /usr/local
     3. Then retrieve from GitHub:
        # git clone https://github.com/pk-fr/yakpro-po.git